Veriscopic Insights

 Why funders and regulators increasingly expect defensible records of oversight, not just assurance.

-Why recruitment, screening, and workforce AI systems are increasingly judged on their ability to evidence decision context — not just document Responsible AI frameworks.
+Why recruitment, screening, and workforce AI systems are increasingly judged on their ability to evidence decision context.

 How governance evidence influences coverage decisions, exclusions, and post-loss review.